Nanotechnology in agriculture: Chemical Properties of Nanomaterials in Agricultural Use

 There are multiple properties of nanoparticles that make them effective and sought after for agricultural applications.
 Their small size, high surface area, and tunable surface chemistry allow for improved efficiency in nutrient delivery, pest control, and environmental remediation.
 A high surface-to-volume ratio allows for enhanced reactivity, solubility, and absorption, which are key to a thriving agricultural industry.
 These properties specifically allow for increased nutrient uptake & enhanced plant cell penetration.

 These nanomaterials can be made from a variety of chemical structures, with the most prominent being various metal oxides, carbon-based nanomaterials, and organic nanoparticles.
 Iron is an essential micronutrient, playing a role in chlorophyll synthesis, electron transport, and enzyme activation, and a deficiency can lead to reduced growth and crop yields.
-Iron oxide (Fe_{3}O_{4}) nanoparticles have been shown to improve seed germination, enhancing shoot and root development more than traditional iron supplements do.
-One example shows these particles increasing rice plant growth by enhancing iron bioavailability, as these nanoparticles are soil stable and penetrate root epidermal cells, ensuring sufficient nutrient transport to other parts of the plant.
-Other elements, such as silver (Ag) and Copper (Cu), are becoming popular because of their antifungal and antimicrobial properties, making them useful in terms of disease and pest prevention.
+Iron oxide nanoparticles have been shown to improve seed germination, enhancing shoot and root development more than traditional iron supplements do.
+These particles can increase rice plant growth by enhancing iron bioavailability, as these nanoparticles are soil stable and penetrate root epidermal cells, ensuring sufficient nutrient transport to other parts of the plant.
+Other elements, such as silver and copper, are becoming more widely used because of their antifungal and antimicrobial properties, making them useful in terms of disease and pest prevention.
 Specifically, the release of silver ions disrupts bacterial and fungal cell membranes that prevents diseases like powdery mildew, bacterial blight, and leaf spot.
 Nanoparticles can also be chemically modified to control properties like solubility.
 Chitosan or other polymer coatings have been shown to improve biodegradability and nutrient release, and one study shows Chitosan-coated zinc nanoparticles extend the release of zinc, reducing soil toxicity and preventing its over-accumulation in plants.

 Scanning Electron Microscopy Images of ZnO nanoparticles with a primary particle diameter of 20nm and a specific surface area of 50 m^{2}/g.
 Electron microscopy of these samples was performed by Scanning Electron Microscopy using a JOEL 7500F Electron Microscope (JOEL Eching, Germany).

 At the nanoscale, quantum confinement effects alter electronic, optical, and chemical properties, which allow nanomaterials to be tailored to specific agricultural applications, particularly in crop protection, light absorption, and antimicrobial activity.
 For example, silver nanoparticles are known to absorb UV light, a useful property for antimicrobial crop coatings.
 They can also scatter and reflect excess UV radiation, which has been shown to reduce sunburn damage to crops like tomatoes and grapes.
 Studies have also shown that silver nanoparticle sprays have reduced fungal infections in wheat crops while maintaining low toxicity to beneficial soil microbes.
 Zinc oxide nanoparticles have a wide bandgap of 3.37 eV, which allows them to regulate photosynthetic activity by enhancing light absorption and electron transport, as well as increasing chlorophyll content.